adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/aemform/v2/aemform/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-AEM Forms Container (v2)
+Adaptive Form – Embed (v2)
 ====
-AEM Forms Container component written in HTL.
+Adaptive Form – Embed component written in HTL.

 ## Features
 * Customizable to use AEM Forms Theme